-4.2.1.5.
-Import a database
+4.2.1.4.
+Import and Export a database

-The capability to import elements definition specified using XML (refer to [AD-ICD] for the definition of the expected XML format) is accessible from the Database Management window, presented in Section 4.2.1.
-The user only needs to click on the "Import" button appearing at the bottom of the window and select the XML file containing the database definitions.
+The capability to import and export elements definition specified using XML (refer to [AD-ICD] for the definition of the expected XML format) is accessible from the Database Management window, presented in Section 4.2.1.

+To import a database, the user shall click on the "Import" button appearing at the bottom of the window and select the XML file containing the database definitions.